 Originally broadcast: February 10, 2013

 We are, people will tell us, in the midst of a religious war.
-Depending on who you believe either science is making us immoral heathens or religion is making is ignorant rubes.
-William Egginton however challenges this view.
+Depending on who you believe, either science is making us immoral heathens or religion is making us ignorant rubes.
+William Egginton, however, challenges this view.
 He not only claims that this dichotomy is false, he asserts that the two sides are both fundamentalists and cut from the same cloth.
 Egginton argues that we should all be religious moderates combining scientific truth with religious belief.